Your ward councillors are:

 You can download the following documents for your application:

 Consultations and decisions on funding happen at ward committee meetings, team meetings and through other engagement opportunities such as surveys and councillor surgeries.

 Find out what's happening by:

 - contacting your Community Involvement Officer asking to join the email list for regular updates on news and events

-The Residents' Association for Guildhall Ward is:
+The Residents' Associations for Guildhall Ward are: